 Sony’s UBP-X700 is the best 4K Ultra HD Blu-ray player for most people.
-For a fair price, it offers the latest cinema-grade video and audio technologies to put you right in the center of your favorite movies and shows.
+For a fair price, it offers the latest cinema-level video and audio technologies to put you right at the center of your favorite movies and shows.

 We’ve spent hundreds of hours testing Blu-ray players over the years, especially the latest 4K-capable models.
 The best options can sneak Dolby Vision, Dolby Atmos, DTS:X, and more into the same package, but there are plenty of reasons to consider those that fall shy of the order, and we go into more detail about those ahead.